Our mission is to understand the molecular basis of psychiatric disorders that increase the risk of suicide.

 Employer: Loyola University Chicago, Stritch School of Medicine.

-The Department of Molecular Pharmacology and Neuroscience at Loyola University Chicago is recruiting postdoctoral scientists for a newly funded project investigating stress-related psychiatric illness.
+The Department of Molecular Pharmacology and Neuroscience at Loyola University Chicago is recruiting graduate scientists for a project investigating stress-related psychiatric illness.

 Description: We are seeking highly motivated and creative scientists to join a dynamic research team exploring fundamental questions about the molecular basis of psychiatric illness, using both basic science and clinical translational approaches.
 Projects will be data-driven, using a reverse translational approach.
 We aim to consolidate data generated from human studies (including investigations of postmortem human brain) using animal models and cell culture.
 Our projects provide opportunities to become proficient in state-of-the-art techniques such as next generation sequencing, gene editing, behavioral pharmacology and eQTL analysis.

-Qualifications: Candidates who have graduated with PhD or MD/PhD degrees within the last 4 years, with a strong record of peer-reviewed publications (including at least one first author publication) are encouraged to apply.
-Expertise in some of the following areas is essential: genomics, neuroanatomy, cell biology and behavioral pharmacology.
+Qualifications: Candidates who have graduated with a BS degree within the last 2 years, with research experience in the laboratory are encouraged to apply.
+Proficiency in one of the following areas is essential: genomics, neuroanatomy, cell biology and behavioral pharmacology.
 Good verbal and written communication skills in English are also essential.
-The PI and our collegial team of experts will provide mentoring, supervision and intensive training.
+The PI will provide mentoring, supervision and intensive training.

 To apply: Interested individuals should email a CV/ resume and cover letter including details of research experience and career goals to firstname.lastname@example.org.
 Informal enquiries are welcome.
 The positions will remain open until filled.